PlayingIO/playingio.github.io/docs/rule.md

 | Variables | $vars | Runtime variables can be referenced in the formula as $vars.variable_name or $vars["variable_name"]. <br/><br/> We recommend using the bracket syntax $vars[""], because if some variable names are invalid javascript identifiers, the condition would fail to execute properly if they are accessed with the dot (.) syntax $vars. <br/><br/> Variables can be either strings or integers. |
 | Scores    | $scores | Player's scores can be referenced in a formula, however it is slightly different for different kinds of metrics.<br/><br/> In case of a point/compound metric, they can be referenced as $scores.metric_id and it will be replaced by the value of the metric. <br/><br/>In case of a set metric, in addition to the metric's ID, we would need the item name.
 It can be referenced as $scores.metric_id.item_name or $scores.metric_id["item_name"].
 This will be replaced by the count of items of that type. <br/><br/>We recommend using the bracket syntax $scores[""], because if some metric ids are invalid javascript identifiers, the condition would fail to execute properly if they are accessed with the dot (.) syntax $scores. |
 | Constants | - | Only string or integer constants can be used in a formula.
 Integer constants can be used directly, but string constants need to be surrounded by "". viz. integer - 53, string - "53". |

+## Scopes

+Scopes let you create leaderboards for an arbitrary group of players.
+These are particularly useful when you want to create groups based on the source of an event.

+Consider a class in which students are being offered various optional courses.
+Each course has quizzes which on completion grant rewards to the students.
+To maintain a leaderboard for any given course, instead of creating teams for each course, you can simply pass the course's name or any other unique identifier as the scope and a leaderboard for that course will be created on the fly.
+This leaderboard will only track actions or rules or missions that have been performed with the given scope.

+Scopes would need a custom leaderboard in the design of the game.
+When executing an action, rule or task, you need to pass the scopes an array of objects with a keys id and entity_id.
+The id is the actual scope ID and the entity_id is the ID of the player who is being scored.